What to wear for your dip into nature

 Swim cap

 Let’s start at the top and work our way down, shall we?
 A swim cap is an essential item - and all the better for being seen if it’s brightly coloured.
 It’ll keep your hair clean and dry (ish) and most importantly, it’ll keep you warm.
-If you’re entering the Great North Swim, you’ll receive a cap in the post with your swim pack, which will also have your unique swim number on it, so try not to lose that one!!
+When you enter the Arla Great North Swim, you’ll receive a cap within your swim pack, which you will pick up and collect from the Information Point on event weekend.
+The cap will also have your unique swim number on it and will be colour-coded to your particular swim wave.

 Goggles or swim mask